apache/streampipes/README.md

 Besides that, StreamPipes includes features for production deployments:

 * Assign resources such as pipelines, data streams and dashboards to assets for better organization
+* Monitoring & metrics of pipelines and adapters
 * Built-in user and access rights management
-* User self-registration and email support
 * Export and import resources

 ## User interface

-* Connect data from an OPC-UA server:
+* Connect data from an OPC-UA server following a three-step configuration process:

 ![StreamPipes Connect](https://raw.githubusercontent.com/apache/incubator-streampipes/STREAMPIPES-622/images/streampipes-connect.gif)

-* Create a pipeline to detect a trend:
+* Create a pipeline to detect a continuous decrease using a trend detection data processor and a ``Notification``sink:

 ![StreamPipes Pipeline Editor](https://raw.githubusercontent.com/apache/incubator-streampipes/STREAMPIPES-622/images/streampipes-pipelines.gif)